foreach-across/across-entity-admin-modules/bootstrap-ui-module-frontend/README.md

 This will correspondingly automatically recompile the resources or build them once.
 If no prefix is specified, the resources will be watched and rebuild changes automatically.

-**NOTE:** to ensure that your resources are automatically reloaded when refreshing the page, ensure that the resources have been build *before* starting the application.
+**NOTE:** to ensure that your resources are automatically reloaded when refreshing the page, ensure that the resources have been build atleast once *before* starting the application.

 ## Building for production